-We are so excited to have the opportunity to assist your family in your vacation care, before and after school child care needs.
-Below is all of the information that you will need to know in regard to your enrolment.
-Please read it through to ensure your are informed of our policies as well as our processes and return to it when you have any questions or queries.
+We are so excited to have the opportunity to assist your family in your child care needs.
+Below is some information that you will need to know in regard to your enrolment.
+Please read it through to ensure your are informed of our policies as well as our processes.
+If you have any questions, drop us a line!